immauss/openvas/Readme.md

 # Happy New Year !!

 ## 22.4.06 ##
-This is a minor update including a minor relase from Greenbone (gvmd and gvmlibs 22.4.1 ) and debian updates.
+This is a minor update including a minor release from Greenbone (gvmd and gvmlibs 22.4.1 ) and debian updates.

 -Scott